 - For a write-in candidate, the date of the election at which the candidate's name is written in.

 - For an appointee to an office, the date the appointment is made.

-- Be registered to vote in the territory from which the office is elected on the date described at item 5, above.
+- On the date described by item 5, be registered to vote in the territory from which the office is elected.

 "Qualified voter" means a person who:

 - Is 18 years of age or older;

 - Has not been determined by a final judgment of a court exercising probate jurisdiction to be:

 - Partially mentally incapacitated without the right to vote;

 - Has not been finally convicted of a felony or, if so convicted, has: